Getting Started

 Both methods support all standard image formats and camera RAW files.

-The built-in editor lets you adjust each image individually or in batch:
+The built-in editor panel lets you adjust each image individually or in batch with 7 filter sliders:

 • Brightness — Lighten or darken the image